-Special Needs Massage, an introduction: Work confidently with and greatly enhance the lives of people with severe special needs, including Cerebral Palsey, Autism, ADHD, touch phobic and wheelchair bound.
-We also explore working with Alzheimers and dementia patients.
+Special Needs Massage, an introduction: Bring the power of positive touch to all.
+Learn to work confidently with and greatly enhance the lives of people with severe special needs, including Cerebral Palsey, Autism, ADHD, touch phobic and wheelchair bound.
+We explore permissive touch, getting patients comfortable with bolsters and pillows.
+We also explore working in a variety of positions including in a seated position.
+Learn to work on-top of clothes and how to enable others to feel safe to enable bodywork.

-This is a fun and informative workshop, where we explore role play, different forms of communication, and help you increase awareness and sensitivity to all patients.
+This is a fun and informative workshop, where we explore role play, verbal and non-verbal communication.
+We help you increase your confidence with, awareness of and sensitivity towards all patients with additional needs.
 Learn a simple game which can be used in a group setting (for example within a specialist school).

 Get rid of the dogma.